LukasSkywalker/knife-scaleway/README.md

 [![Coverage Status](https://coveralls.io/repos/rmoriz/knife-digital_ocean/badge.png?branch=master)](https://coveralls.io/r/rmoriz/knife-digital_ocean?branch=master)

 This is a plugin for [Chef's](http://www.opscode.com/chef/) [knife](http://wiki.opscode.com/display/chef/Knife) tool.
 It allows you to bootstrap virtual machines with [DigitalOcean.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
-You can also use [knife-solo](http://matschaffer.github.com/knife-solo/) for chef bootstrapping or skip it altogether for another solution.
+You can also use [knife-solo](http://matschaffer.github.com/knife-solo/) or [knife-zero](https://github.com/higanworks/knife-zero) for chef bootstrapping or skip it altogether for another solution.

 This knife plugin uses the [droplet_kit](https://github.com/digitalocean/droplet_kit) rubygem.